reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `objectives` property is optional, just remove it to fix the problem and use default objectives.

-### E1010
+#### E1610

-`Duplicate objective specified` error is returned when objective of specific type specified more than once:
+`duplicate objective specified` error is returned when objective of specific type specified more than once:

 ```json
 {